FEMessage/create-nuxt-app/developer-guide.md

 ![](https://i.loli.net/2019/08/29/vUXaQZIbLo15pxY.png)

-### Add this module for framework-template
+### Add the module for framework-template

-Then modify the `template.config.js` which framework-template need to use this module.
+Then modify the `template.config.js` which framework-template need to use the module.

 ![](https://i.loli.net/2019/08/29/KNXGvEsxjymS9TU.png)